Updated: March 24, 2026

 Other Portugal Visas

-- Cultural purposes visa: This visa is for individuals travelling to the Schengen area to participate in sports, religious, cultural, or film-related activities, usually for a period of between 1 and 90 days.
+- Cultural Purposes Visa: This visa is for individuals travelling to the Schengen area to participate in sports, religious, cultural, or film-related activities, usually for a period of between 1 and 90 days.

-- Official visit visa: As the name suggests, this visa is for official delegations, government officials, and diplomats visiting Portugal.
+- Official Visit Visa: As the name suggests, this visa is for official delegations, government officials, and diplomats visiting Portugal.
 The individual will need to provide an official invitation from the Portuguese government or a relevant Portuguese organization and proof of their position.
 They will need to provide adequate financial means and medical insurance.

-- Spouse visa of a Portuguese citizen: Individuals that are married to Portuguese nationals can enter and reside in Portugal.
+- Spouse Visa of a Portuguese citizen: Individuals that are married to Portuguese nationals can enter and reside in Portugal.
 They will need to show proof of adequate financial means and medical insurance.
 This visa is usually valid for a one-year period, but it can be renewed.

-- Amateur sports activity visa: As the name suggests, this visa is for amateur sportspersons.
+- Amateur Sports Activity Visa: This visa is for amateur sportspersons.
 They will need to provide proof of their participation in a sports event, such as proof of registration in the competition or an invitation letter from the organizing sports club.

 How to Get Citizenship after Residency in Portugal

 If you are seeking to relocate to Portugal and would like to discuss your options, get in touch with our residency and citizenship division, Global Citizen Solutions.
-They will be more than happy to assist you in weighing up the pros and cons of each residency option.

 Goldcrest: How We Can Help You